You might not want every page of your site visible to the world. In some cases, you’ll want to set up WordPress private pages for subscribers.

 Different Types of Content Restrictions With Paid Member Subscriptions

 This allows you to create a unique restriction message on your home page, individual posts, pages, and products.
+Just don’t forget to check the Enable Custom Messages checkbox.

 Here’s what your visitors will see if a custom restriction message is enabled: